core-wg/resource-directory/draft-ietf-core-resource-directory.md

 An endpoint is a web server associated with a scheme, IP address and port (called Context), thus a physical node may host one or more endpoints.
-The RD implements a set of REST interfaces for endpoints to register and maintain sets of Web Links (called resource directory entries), and for clients to lookup resources from the RD or maintain groups.
+The RD implements a set of REST interfaces for endpoints to register and maintain sets of Web Links (called resource directory registration entries), and for clients to lookup resources from the RD or maintain groups.
 Endpoints themselves can also act as clients.
 An RD can be logically segmented by the use of Domains.
 The domain an endpoint is associated with can be defined by the RD or configured by an outside entity.
 This information hierarchy is shown in {{fig-hierarchy}}.

+A mechanism to discover an RD using CoRE Link Format {{RFC6690}} is defined.

-Endpoints are assumed to proactively register and maintain resource directory entries on the RD, which are soft state and need to be periodically refreshed.
+Endpoints proactively register and maintain resource directory registration entries on the RD, which are soft state and need to be periodically refreshed.

-An endpoint is provided with interfaces to register, update and remove a resource directory entry.
-Furthermore, a mechanism to discover an RD using the CoRE Link Format {{RFC6690}} is defined.
-It is also possible for an RD to proactively discover Web Links from endpoints and add them as resource directory entries.
+An endpoint is provided with interfaces to register, update and remove a resource directory registration entry.
+It is also possible for an RD to fetch Web Links from endpoints and add them as resource directory entries.

+At the first registration of a set of entries, a "registration resource" is created, the location of which is returned to the registering endpoint.
+The registering endpoint uses this registration resource to manage the contents of the registration entry.

 A lookup interface for discovering any of the Web Links held in the RD is provided using the CoRE Link Format.